 Deutsche Bank creates unease in financial markets

-Paris — European stock markets suffered on Friday from Deutsche Bank’s bout of weakness, which reignited anxiety about the banking system, but Wall Street pulled out of the doldrums to end in the green.
+Paris — European stock markets suffered on Friday from Deutsche Bank’s bout of weakness, which reignited anxiety regarding the banking system, but Wall Street pulled out of the doldrums to end in the green.

-In Europe, the places fell by 1.74% in Paris, 1.66% in Frankfurt, 1.26% in London after a first part of the week in the green following the disaster takeover of Credit Suisse by its rival.
+In Europe, the places fell by 1.74% in Paris, 1.66% in Frankfurt, 1.26% in London following a first part of the week in the green following the disaster takeover of Credit Suisse by its rival.
 UBS.

 “Uncertainty spreading through the markets” led “the banking sector to give up all of its year-to-date gains in the space of three weeks,” said CMC Markets analyst Michael Hewson.